-But who's the best candidate for perms?
+So are you a good candidate for a perm?
 How long do they last and; most importantly, how do you avoid getting the perm YOU DON'T WANT?
 The following are 10 rules to live by when it comes to perms in this day and age:

-If you have dry hair or loads of short layers, you aren't the best candidate for a perm.
-Perms will dry hair out even more and a perm on short, layered hair could end up poodle-like.
+If you have dry hair or loads of short layers, you aren't a great candidate for a perm.
+Perms will dry hair out even more and a perm on short, layered hair could leave you looking like a poodle.

 Black hair and Asian hair can also be difficult, but not impossible, to perm.
 You'll want someone who specializes in your type of hair texture.